RoneoOrg/jamstack.club/archetypes/theme-template.md

 ---

-# To submit a new theme, just edit this file and delete inappropriate suggestions.
-# Note that the screenshot and the Github Stars are automatically generated.

-# Enter the theme name here.
-No need to mention the SSG at this point.
 title: "Arberia Theme for Hugo"
 # This repo URL will be used to generate Github stats (Stars, Forks, Last Update)
 github: https://github.com/antedoro/arberia